-In previous years, the Commemorative Air Force have displayed their Boeing B–17G Flying Fortress “Texas Raiders”, Beech C–45 Expediter “Bucket of Bolts”, Beechcraft T–34 Mentor and Curtis SB2C Helldiver.
+In previous years, the Commemorative Air Force have also displayed their Boeing B–17G Flying Fortress “Texas Raiders”, Beech C–45 Expediter “Bucket of Bolts”, Beechcraft T–34 Mentor and Curtis SB2C Helldiver.

 The highlight of the Commemorative Air Force fleet has to be “Fifi” one of only two flying examples of the Boeing B–29 Superfortress which visited all Florida stops in 2016.

-They fly into a number of regional airports and general admission is $10 for adults and $5 for children under 18.
+They fly into a number of regional airports and ramp access is $20 for adults and $10 for children under 18.
 Children 10 and under are free.

 Included in the price of admission is a free tour of the B–29 and B–24 cockpits.

 You can also get some idea of what it was like to fly in these amazing aircraft with rides being available in all the aircraft.
-For 2020, prices start at $180 for a 20 minute ride in the Fairchild PT–19.
+For 2022, prices started at $299 for a 20 minute ride in the Boeing PT–13 Stearman.

 Note that some aircraft, in particular the B–29 do not fly every day and not all aircraft will be at each venue so it is best to check the AirPower History Tour schedule if you wish to see a specific aircraft.

 Commemorative Air Force AirPower History Tour Schedule (Florida Locations)